Cratecode/rust/sections/00_rust_concepts/03_rust_syntax/README.md

 Then, if we want to specify what the function returns (if it returns anything, which it doesn't need to), the `->` is used.
 In this case, `-> bool` means it will return a boolean.

+Keep in mind that, if you don't specify a return type, the function will still have one - it will just default to the type `()`.
+This is called the **unit type**, and is essentially a type that doesn't have any data in it.
+Because it has no data, you don't have to return `()` at the end of your function, but you can if you want to.
+There are a few places that this becomes useful, but the biggest part that you should worry about right now is in error messages.
+Sometimes, Rust will say that it expected `()`, and all that means is "no data".
+Similarly, you might see `Ok(())` or `Result<(), Error>`, and it means exactly the same thing - no data (for this example, it means the code succeeded, but isn't meant to return any data).

 ## Control Flow